statamic/v2-docs/content/collections/docs/installing.md

 <h3 id="valet">Mac: Laravel Valet <span class="bg-pink py-px px-1 rounded text-sm uppercase text-white">Our Favorite!</span></h3>

 [Laravel Valet][valet] is a development environment for Mac minimalists.
 No Vagrant, No Apache, No Nginx, No need to manually edit hosts file.
-It simply maps all the subdirectories in a "web" directory (such as `~/Sites`) to `.dev` or `.localhost` domains.
+It simply maps all the subdirectories in a "web" directory (such as `~/Sites`) to `.test` or `.localhost` domains.
 You can even share your sites publicly using local tunnels with a single command.
 We use it ourselves and it's brilliant.

 > Note: Valet supports the Statamic running in web root, but not in a subdirectory.